Concordium/concordium-node-sdk-js/docs/pages/verifiable-presentations.md

 sequence:

 1. Make the _request context_, consisting of
-  1. a unique 32-byte "nonce"
+  a. a unique 32-byte "nonce"
-  2. a "connection ID" which identifies the connection between prover and requester
+  b. a "connection ID" which identifies the connection between prover and requester
-  3. a "context string" which describes the context of the proof request, e.g. which store is being accessed
+  c. a "context string" which describes the context of the proof request, e.g. which store is being accessed
-  4. a set of requested context values, identified by their labels.
-For now the defaults here are: the block hash of the anchor transaction and the resource ID (i.e. an identifier of the requester, e.g. a url of the website)
+  d. a set of requested context values, identified by their labels.
+For now the defaults here are: the block hash of the
+     anchor transaction and the resource ID (i.e. an identifier of the requester, e.g. a url of the website)
 2. [Build the statement](#build-statement) to be proven by the user